-Pre-formed thermoplastic is one of the most useful and effective forms of line marking; it is long lasting, cost-effective, and even comes pre-cut and ready to use.
-The pieces are created in the factory, and designed to suit what you need for the project.
+Pre-formed thermoplastic is one of the most useful and effective forms of line marking.
+It is long-lasting, cost-effective, and even comes pre-cut and ready to use.
+The pieces are created in the factory and designed to suit what you need for the project.
 Then the line marking experts apply them onto the road with a propane torch.
 However, this sort of line marking material has one requirement: it must be applied to a dry and clean surface, which means it has to be used in specific conditions.
-Pre-formed thermoplastic is a good choice for prestigious locations, or customers who have requested complex designs.
+Pre-formed thermoplastic is a good choice for prestigious locations or customers who have requested complex designs.

 This is an easy line marking solution, and is affordable, easy and simple to apply and can be used on a wide variety of surfaces.
 Tape is purchased in rolls, and comes in almost any colour you need.
 There are some negatives to this option as well, as it can be easily pulled off by vandals, and does not stick well to textured surfaces such as asphalt.
 When purchasing line marking tape, there are a couple of varieties with different wear characteristics.
-There is thick, multi-layer tape, which is more expensive, but easy to use, and foil tape, which is affordable but extremely thin, so it wears easily.
+There is a thick, multi-layer tape, which is more expensive, but easy to use, and foil tape, which is affordable but extremely thin, so it wears easily.

 Hot applied thermoplastic is the most common method of line marking used in the UK, and since the 1950s it has been used for 95% of the public roads in the country.
 The reason for its popularity is that this material is affordable, long-lasting and can easily be used on a large scale.
 It comes in two main colours, white and yellow, but can also be sourced in red, blue and green if needed.
 This line marking material is bonded to the road with heat transfer, by using specialist equipment.
 The white version often has glass beads added to give reflectivity for the nighttime.
 Hot applied thermoplastic is only used on bitumen-based surfaces such as roads, and although it can stick to concrete and block paving, it won’t be quite as effective.

+Hopefully, this has helped to answer the question of, “Different types of line marking paints and where they are used”.
 Here at Road Marking Services, we complete a variety of line marking projects, including car park marking, safety markings, warehouse markings, and more.
 We only use the best, most affordable materials for our line marking, and with 25 years of experience, you can trust our experts with your project.
 Why don’t you contact us today?